Eurosat - CanCan Coaster

 Eurosat - CanCan Coaster is an enclosed roller coaster at Europa-Park in Rust, Germany.
-The ride is part of a refurbishment from the original Eurosat, which includes new track, some minor layout changes and a virtual reality experience that has its own separate station.
+The ride is situated inside a 45-metre (148 ft) high geodesic dome, a notable landmark in the park.
+Originally opening in 1989, Eurosat was heavily refurbished between 2017 and 2018, which featured the addition of new track and some minor layout changes, as well as the construction of a virtual reality experience with its own separate station.
 Eurosat - CanCan Coaster opened in September of 2018.

 History

 Eurosat (1989–2017)

-The ride originally opened in 1989 as Eurosat in the French area of the park, and was manufactured by Mack Rides.
+Eurosat originally opened in 1989 in the French area of the park, and was manufactured by Mack Rides.
+Its design is similar to the geosphere that had opened in Epcot seven years earlier.

-The ride is situated inside a 45-metre (148 ft) high geodesic dome, a notable landmark in the park.
-It is themed to spaceflight.
+The original Eurosat opened on August 5, 1989 and was themed to spaceflight.
 Riders queue for the attraction in a covered waiting area at the front of the dome, before ascending up escalators to the station area.
 On leaving the station, the train climbs a spiral lift hill in the center of the dome, before continuing down a long course of drops and turns alongside lasers and light effects.